-Recognition of Prior Learning and
+Recognition of Prior Learning and Achievement Policy and Procedure

-Achievement

-Policy and Procedure

 Acculearn Training Limited

 T/A

 Cranbrook College

+ACCULEARN

-Reviewed: May 2019
+Reviewed: May 2025

-Version 3.0: May 2019 Acculearn Training Limited T/A Cranbrook College

-Recognition of Prior Learning

 Recognition of Prior Learning and Achievement

 1. Definitions

 Exemption

 'The facility for a learner to claim exemption from some of the achievement requirements of a QCF qualification, using evidence of certificated, non-QCF achievement deemed to be of equivalent value.'

 Equivalent Unit/s

 'A unit/units from a different qualification or submitted by another recognised organisation that is/are deemed to be of equivalent value and so can count towards a qualification in place of designated mandatory or optional units from it.'

 Recognition of Prior Learning (RPL)

 'A method of assessment that considers whether a learner can demonstrate that they can meet the assessment requirements for a unit through knowledge, understanding or skills they already possess and do not need to develop through a course of learning.'

 2. Audience

 - 2.1.
 The intended audience for this document is:

 - Acculearn staff responsible for Quality Assurance

 - Assessors

 - Internal Verifiers

 - Quality Reviewers and External Verifiers

 - Key stakeholders involved in qualification development

 - Qualifications Regulators

 2.2.
 This policy applies to: